babynus/projeqtor/branches/V9.2/projeqtor/docs/user/Gui.rst

                You can display your colors by saving them in the global settings on the Display tab.
                The next time you reconnect, the last color disc will have your colors.

+      .. compound:: brightness

+         Adjust the background brightness of your interface.

+         The brighter the brightness, the more white the background will be, move the cursor to dark to obtain the gray interface background.

+      .. compound:: Menu speed

+         You determine how the menu behaves as you navigate through it.
+When you set to fast then the animation between the menus will hardly be visible anymore.